hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/10.tips-and-tricks/docs.md

 To do this, add `onlydisplaypagecontent:true` to your page URLs.
 For example, to only display the content of the page at [demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/](http://demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/) you would use the revised URL of [demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/onlydisplaypagecontent:true](http://demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/onlydisplaypagecontent:true)

-##### Getting help from others with customizing your theme
+##### Customizing your theme

+The Open Course Hub skeleton package comes with an [Inherited Theme](https://learn.getgrav.org/themes/customization#theme-inheritance) called 'mytheme' all ready for your further customization.

-In addition to providing a Grav [Inherited Theme](https://learn.getgrav.org/themes/customization#theme-inheritance) ready for further customization, your custom `mytheme` is also automatically synced to the Git repository of your site.
-This means that you can invite other people, such as fellow educators or your  students, to possibly assist you with further changing the design of your site.
+In addition, this theme is also automatically synced to the Git repository of your site.
+This means that you can invite other people, such as fellow educators or your students, to assist in the further customization of your site.